Configure an M4 Mac for Video Editing

 SUMMARY

 It’s important to remember that you don’t need to buy the fully-loaded version of any system to get serious work done.
 Apple charges a fortune for RAM and storage.
-It is FAR cheaper to buy external storage, while providing room on your internal drive for macOS, applications and work files.
-Also, for RAM, you can buy more, but your system won’t use it for video editing.
-Middle of the road is a good choice for both option.
-More GPUs is better than boodles of RAM.
+You can buy more RAM, but I wouldn’t buy more than 48 GB; your system won’t use it for video editing.
+More GPUs are better than boodles of RAM.

 Bookmark the permalink.

-15 Responses to Configuring an M4 Mac for Video Editing
+45 Responses to Configure an M4 Mac for Video Editing

 • Larry says: